khushimadan/Zero-Trust-Password/README.md

 People often use their name, parents' name and important dates such as D.O.B,Anniversary etc. in their passwords which make them weak and easy to crack by hackers.
 ZeroTrust is a web application built with Flask that focuses on checking the strength of password entered by a user.
 It shows a password as Weak if it contains personal information of the user and it shows a password as Strong if it doesn't contain their personal information in any form.

 Zero Trust ensures secure User Authentication and Password Management.
-It incorporates one-time Password (OTP) verification for registered users, password strength checking and personalized password recommendations for users.
+It incorporates one-time password (OTP) verification for registered users, password strength checking and personalized password recommendations for users.
 It also shows an estimated time to crack the entered password by a hacker using Brute Force method.

 # Table of Contents